 Rely on a Trainer

 If you’re new to a gym, make an appointment with a trainer to learn how to use the equipment.
 If you’re already self-conscious, the last thing you need is to stand at the chest press machine wondering, “How the hell do I move the seat?”
 Let an expert demystify all the levers and settings.
 Once you know how everything works, you’ll feel confident enough to bring on the drama like all those massive dudes who grunt and yell loudly “GAAAHHHUUURRKK!” as they slam their weights to the floor.
+If there’s a specific area of your body you want to focus on, let your trainer know.
+For example, if you want to focus on an inner chest workout, tell your PT and they can adapt the session for this.

 Tap into the Power of Groupthink